Jfink86/CleMasterSyllabus/SlideDeck/src/objects/introtooop/index.md

 !SLIDE

 - Our class `cat` has two constructors.
 We're allowed as many constructors as we need as long as they each have a unique signature.
-- Our fist constructor is a default constructor that doesn't do any thing.
+- Our first constructor is a default constructor that doesn't do any thing.
 - Our second constructor takes a string, an int, and a string as parameters.
 - Our constructors <mark>always share the same name</mark>!!